RayHightower/RayHightower.com/_posts/2015-06-24-getting-started-with-jekyll.markdown

 <!--more-->

 ### Why Jekyll?

-You may already know that RayHightower.com is powered by [Octopress](http://octopress.org) (as of the date of this article).
-Octopress sits on top of Jekyll.
+<strike>You may already know that RayHightower.com is powered by [Octopress](http://octopress.org) (as of the date of this article).</strike> _Update: Migration complete!_ Octopress sits on top of Jekyll.
 Recently, I discovered that Jekyll offers some advantages that will help this blog greatly, namely:

 * A larger community than Octopress.
 As Linus Torvalds says: With many eyeballs, all bugs are shallow.

 * Lots of templates.
 I am not a designer.
 Further, since this is a simple blog, an amazing design would be overkill.
 But the blog must look crisp and professional, right?
 Jekyll templates that meet my needs are widely available.

 ### Migration Happening Now

-This blog's migration from Octopress to Jekyll is underway.
-I’ll post when it’s done.
-In the meantime, take a look at the slides from the Jekyll presentation at ChicagoRuby.
+<strike>This blog's migration from Octopress to Jekyll is underway.
+I’ll post when it’s done.</strike> _Update: The migration from Octopress to Jekyll is complete, and you're reading it now!_ In the meantime, take a look at the slides from the Jekyll presentation at ChicagoRuby.

 <center><script async class="speakerdeck-embed" data-id="5d549813f5db469a974423257d1c734e" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script></center>
 &nbsp;<br/>